cloudberrydb/cloudberrydb-site/docs/create-and-manage-tables.md

 Use the same data types for columns that you plan to use in cross-table joins.
 Cross-table joins usually use the primary key in one table and a foreign key in the other table.
 When the data types are different, the database must convert one of them so that the data values can be compared correctly, which adds unnecessary overhead.

-### Set table and column constraints
+### Set table and column constraints（已验证 by @TomShawn）

 You can define constraints on columns and tables to restrict the data in your tables.
 Cloudberry Database support for constraints is the same as PostgreSQL with some limitations, including:

 - `CHECK` constraints can refer only to the table on which they are defined.
-- `UNIQUE` and `PRIMARY KEY` constraints must be compatible with their tableʼs distribution key and partitioning key, if any.
+- `UNIQUE` and `PRIMARY KEY` constraints must be compatible with their table's distribution key and partitioning key, if any.

     > **Note** `UNIQUE` and `PRIMARY KEY` constraints are not allowed on append-optimized tables because the `UNIQUE` indexes that are created by the constraints are not allowed on append-optimized tables.

 - `FOREIGN KEY` constraints are allowed, but not enforced.
 - Constraints that you define on partitioned tables apply to the partitioned table as a whole.
 You cannot define constraints on the individual parts of the table.

-#### Check constraints
+#### Check constraints（已验证 by @TomShawn）

 Check constraints allow you to specify that the value in a certain column must satisfy a Boolean (truth-value) expression.
 For example, to require positive product prices: